ouss1002/feedreader/README.md

 - *allFeeds* objects have a name defined and not empty ?

 #### 2. The Menu
-- It is hidden by default ?
+- is hidden by default ?
-- It doesn't appear in the viewport by default ?
+- doesn't appear in the viewport by default ?
 (Additional test for CSS)
-- It hides and shows accordingly ?
+- hides and shows accordingly ?
-- It hides and shows physically ?
+- hides and shows physically ?
 (Additional test for CSS)

 #### 3. Initial Entries
 - The feed has at least one entry ?